KTX: KTX-Eum

 A KTX-Eum train at Yongsan station.

-KTX-Eum is South Korea's first high-speed electric multiple unit train, being a commercialised version of the experimental HEMU-430X previously tested by Korail.
-It has the maximum service speed of 260 km/h and is aimed for serving semi-high-speed railway lines.
+KTX-Eum is South Korea's first high-speed electric multiple unit train, being a commercialized version of the experimental HEMU-430X previously tested by Korail.
+It has a maximum service speed of 260 km/h and is aimed at serving semi-high-speed railway lines.

 The KTX-Eum entered service on Jungang Line on January 4, 2021, operating between electrified section of Cheongnyangni and Andong.
 It was also introduced on Gangneung Line since August 1, 2021, replacing KTX-Sancheon which would be redeployed to other KTX lines.
 A further order of 14 six-car units was placed in December 2016, both orders are to be delivered in 2020–2021.

 KTX-Cheongryong

 A KTX-Cheongryong train, Guro, Seoul.

 KTX-Cheongryong is a sister train of KTX-Eum, but a trainset consists of eight cars as opposed to six cars.
 It has the maximum service speed of 320 km/h and is aimed for supplementing trainsets for current high-speed rail services.

 In 2016, a contract was concluded between Korail and Hyundai Rotem to build 2 pre-series sets of KTX-Cheongryong.
 These trainsets entered service on the Gyeongbu high-speed railway and Honam high-speed railway on May 1, 2024.

 Another 17 trainsets ordered by Korail are scheduled to be delivered between April 2027 and March 2028.